5 Best Spinning Reels For Steelhead Fishing: 2023 Buyers Guide

 Your reel size will depend on the average size of the steelhead you will be fishing, the size of the river, and how much line you might need to present your bait or lure, or to fight the fish properly.

-It’s the size of the spool and how much line it will hold that is most important and not so much the actual size of the reel.
+The size of the spool and how much line it will hold are most important, not the actual size of the reel.

 However, a larger reel is required if you want a larger spool with a higher line capacity.

-Gears and Drag: The Most Important Part Of A Great Steelhead Spinning Reel
+Gears and Drag: The Most Important Part Of A Great Steelhead Reel

 Cheaper reels will have inconsistent drag systems that are not smooth, and they may also have gearing not capable of reeling in big steelhead.